NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

 gotcha-disparity-refinement
-    Turn on the experimental Gotcha disparity refinement :cite:`tao2018massive`.
+    Turn on the experimental Gotcha disparity refinement (:numref:`casp_go`).
 It refines and overwrites F.tif.
 See the option ``casp-go-param-file`` for customizing its behavior.

 casp-go-param-file (*string*) (default = ""):
-    The parameter file to use with Gotcha (and in the future other CASP-GO functionality) when invoking the
+    The parameter file to use with Gotcha disparity refinement when invoking the ``gotcha-disparity-refinement`` option.
+The default
-    ``gotcha-disparity-refinement`` option.
-The default is to use the file ``share/CASP-GO_params.xml`` shipped with ASP.
+    is to use the file ``share/CASP-GO_params.xml`` shipped with ASP.

 .. _triangulation_options: